 What do we do Here?

 The Joshua Tree Retreat Center, home of The Institute of Mentalphysics, is a unique 501(c)(3) spiritual center with many facets.
 Our mission is to be a retreat center for individuals and groups to create and experience new ways to approach spiritual living and personal well-being.
-Throughout the year we host retreat groups from of up to 50 people.
+Throughout the year we host retreat groups of up to 50 people.

 As the Institute of Mentalphysics we house the archives of the founder Edwin Dingle aka Ding Le Mei, keep the world-wide student database, publish the teaching materials, and offer Mentalphysics breathwork classes weekly.